 She disregarded convention, pursuing career instead of marriage and children.
 Following are just a few of her professional and personal achievements.

 -Early 1900s.
-Harriet Quimby began her career as an actress according to the 1900 San Francisco census.
+She began her career as an actress according to the 1900 San Francisco census.
 She soon developed a more lucrative career writing for local publications, no small feat for a woman in 1900.

 -1903.
-Like Nellie Bly more than a decade before her, Harriet Quimby became restless and craved the challenge of New York City.
+Like Nellie Bly more than a decade before her, Quimby became restless and craved the challenge of New York City.
 She moved there alone with no job or place to live.
-She found a job as a drama critic for the respected Leslie’s Illustrated Weekly.
+She found a job as a drama critic for the respected Leslies Illustrated Weekly.

 -1903-1912.
-She became a full time reporter for Leslie’s, writing more than 250 articles in nine years.
-Harriet Quimby’s topics ranged from household tips to caring for an automobile engine to profiles including circus performers, socialites and daredevils.
+Quimby became a full time reporter for Leslie’s, writing more than 250 articles in nine years.
+Her topics ranged from household tips to caring for an automobile engine to profiles including circus performers, socialites and daredevils.
 She wrote advice pieces for women on living successfully on a modest income to finding safe housing and employment.

 She wrote for several other publications under her own name and pen names.
-Quimby also developed a reputation as a photojournalist, traveling widely to countries including Mexico, Egypt, Iceland, Europe and Cuba.
+She also developed a reputation as a photojournalist, traveling widely to countries including Mexico, Egypt, Iceland, Europe and Cuba.